r-devel/translations/Home.md

 6. Click Unfinished strings to list all messages that haven't been translated and
 7. Start!

-This is a short (demo)[https://www.youtube.com/watch?v=VFwTn32MrBw] that you can check for use the interface of Weblate.
+This is a short [demo](https://www.youtube.com/watch?v=VFwTn32MrBw) that you can check for use the interface of Weblate.

-You can access to full documentation of Weblate throght this (link)[https://docs.weblate.org/en/latest/].
+You can access to full documentation of Weblate throght this [link](https://docs.weblate.org/en/latest/).

 Some translation states are important:

-### Untranslated
-Translation is empty, it might or not be stored in the file, depending on the file format.
+* **Untranslated**: Translation is empty, it might or not be stored in the file, depending on the file format.

-### Needs editing
-Translation needs editing, this is usually the result of a source string change, fuzzy matching or translator action.
+* **Needs editing**: Translation needs editing, this is usually the result of a source string change, fuzzy matching or translator action.

-### Waiting for review
-Translation is made, but not reviewed.
+* **Waiting for review**: Translation is made, but not reviewed.

-### Approved
-Translation has been approved in the review.
+* **Approved**: Translation has been approved in the review.
 It can no longer be changed by translators, but only by reviewers.

 Exist some key points when you starting traslation: